preeyankaa/preeyankaa/README.md

 ## ✨ Fun Facts

 - 🌱 Currently exploring Open Source & Hackathons
-- 🌍 Dreaming of building a startup that makes a social impact
 - 🎨 Also love cooking and travelling

 ---

 _Thanks for visiting!
 Feel free to explore my repositories and connect with me._ 🚀